yyu6/yaoningyu/_pages/about.md

 **I am actively seeking research opportunities.** Feel free to explore my projects and reach out if you're interested in collaborating or even about any research ideas! 🚀

+#### About Me

+In my spare time, I enjoy reading, exploring the arts and music, and immersing myself in nature.
+I'm also passionate about various sports and always eager to try new activities.
+My Chinese name is 于曜宁.

 <div align="center">
 <a href='https://clustrmaps.com/site/1c4xm'  title='Visit tracker'>
 <img src='//clustrmaps.com/map_v2.png?cl=ffffff&w=80&t=n&d=-rCL4pWeuqDroSJAwddR5-mbvvUKi7xekmJnMMfZni4&co=2d78ad&ct=ffffff'/>